orospakr/sharpify/README.md

 For now, the easiest and only, download the source code and add the project to your solution.

+If, on Mono, you get Web Security crypto exceptions, try importing Mozilla's trusted CA list into Mono by running:

+    mozroots --import

+(alternatively, you could try manually importing the certificate of the CA shopify uses by using Mono's `certmgr` tool.)

 ## Shopify API Authorization

 In order to understand how shopify authorizes your code to make API